-A new structure, building or the change of use of an existing structure shall be classified according to its use or character under the current Houston Construction Code, subject to section 511.
+A new structure, building or the change of use of an existing structure shall be classified according to its use or character under the current Houston Construction Code, subject to section 511 of the Houston Building Code.

-INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES 2015 IBC, 2015 IRC, 2015 IFC, 2015 IEBC, 2015 UMC, 2015 UPC, 2015 IECC and ASHRAE 90.1-2013, 2018 ISPSC, 2020 NEC, Published 04-01-22
+INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES, 2021 IBC, 2021 IRC, 2021 IFC, 2021 IEBC, 2021 UMC, 2021 UPC, 2021 IECC and ASHRAE 90.1-2019, 2021 ISPSC, & 2023 NEC Published 01-02-2024

-CW No: 2015-B05 Page : 1 of 2
+CW No: 2021-B03 Page: 1 of 2

-PUBLICATION: November 15, 1988 5
+PUBLICATION: November 15, 1988 3

-REVISION: June 1, 2022 June 1, 2022

-SUBJECT: Policy- Permit App Policy- Permit Applications for Various Project Types
+SUBJECT: Policy: Permit Applications for Various Project Types

-CODE(S): Building 6000
+CODE(S): Building Code

-SECTION(S) 105.3 ILLER.
+SECTION(S) 105.3

-The building official requires the following building permit types to be submitted as specified below:
+The Building Official requires the following building permit types to be submitted as specified below:

-- 1. New single-story shell building with multiple lease spaces or suites. - One permit application for the shell and one permit application for each lease space shown in the plans.
-A certificate of compliance shall be required for every shell building (with and without shell lease spaces), and a certificate of occupancy must be issued for each separate lease space buildout project. - 2.
-New multi-story shell, mid-rise, or high-rise building w/core buildout, and multiple lease spaces or suites.
+- 1. New single-story shell building with multiple lease spaces or suites. - Once permit application for the shell and one permit application for each lease space shown in the plans.
+A certificate of compliance shall be required for every shell building (with and without shell lease spaces), and a Certificate of Occupancy must be issued for each separate lease space buildout project. - 2.
+New multi-story shell, mid-rise, or high-rise building with core buildout, and multiple lease spaces or suites.
 Permitting options include: - a.
-Complete plans with buildout to all portions of the building-One project/permit application and number. - b.
+Complete plans with buildout to all portions of the building One project/permit application and number. - b.
 Phased permitting as allowed by the phased permitting guideline.
 Where phased permitting of a building is utilized and the submitted project includes a shell building and lease space buildouts One permit application shall be provided for the shell building and the core (common area) buildout, and one permit application may be provided for each floor to allow for project completion and final on a floor-by-floor basis.
 Where a lease space is shown in the plans, one permit application for each separate lease space project is required unless floor permit application is a single-tenant floor buildout.
-A certificate of compliance shall be required for every shell building (with and without shell lease spaces), and a certificate of occupancy shall be required for each separate lease space buildout project. - 2.
-Remodel of more than one existing city approved lease space or suite in an existing building - A permit application and permit/project number shall be provided for each lease space or suite altered. - 3.
-Remodel of more than one location in the interior concerning the "shell" or "core" of the building. - The number of permit applications is dependent on the building addressing created at the original permitting.
-Where original permits were pulled on a per floor bases alterations to the core shall also be based on the floor being altered and pulled on a per floor basis.
-Alterations to the shell building (which includes alterations to the exterior walls and/or roof, and the structural frame) shall use the shell building project number/address.
+A certificate of compliance shall be required for every shell building (with and without shell lease spaces), and a certificate of occupancy shall be required for each separate lease space buildout project. - 3.
+Remodel of more than one existing city approved lease space or suite in an existing building. - A permit application and permit/project number shall be provided for each lease space or suite altered.

-INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES 2015 IBC, 2015 IRC, 2015 IFC, 2015 IEBC, 2015 UMC, 2015 UPC, 2015 IECC and ASHRAE 90.1-2013, 2018 ISPSC, 2020 NEC, Published 04-01-22
+INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES, 2021 IBC, 2021 IRC, 2021 IFC, 2021 IEBC, 2021 UMC, 2021 UPC, 2021 IECC and ASHRAE 90.1-2019, 2021 ISPSC, & 2023 NEC Published 01-02-2024